 - Data Development

 Opportunity to revisit population indicators as better health data emerges.

-- 8. Shared Budgets and Staff Resources
+- 7. Shared Budgets and Staff Resources

 The Plan needs to go further and

 address the issue of resource

 planning and financial costs

 associated with its implementation.

 The advantages of collective impact

 and identifying cost savings through

 collaborative practice should be

 progressed.

-- 9. Alignment and synchronisation of data sets and reporting cycles
+- 8. Alignment and synchronisation of data sets and reporting cycles

 There is a need to progress data development that supports performance accountability, where gaps have been identified and where organisational boundaries and approaches vary, to capture relevant data sets.
-Support to ensure necessary data to demonstrate 'is anyone better of' which can be aggregated and is robust is fundamental.
+Support to ensure necessary data to demonstrate 'is anyone better off' which can be aggregated and is robust is fundamental.

+- 9. Shared accountability

+Establish a joint approach in which

+all bodies share accountability at the

+aggregated data level, as well as,

+having individual accountabilities for

+facets of the partnership.

 - Review population indicators where new data is emerging to ensure population indicators reflect the best data sources available.
-Undertake a Review of population indicators - 6.
-In advancing commitment from partners and demonstrating impact; key pilot projects linked to cross cutting themes and issues should be identified and used to embed resource planning, including financial costs.
-Partners should share budgets and resources in the implementation of these pilots. - 7.
+Undertake a Review of population indicators - 7.
+In advancing commitment from partners and demonstrating impact; key pilot projects linked to cross cutting themes and issues should identify pilots and embed resource planning including financial costs.
+Partners should share budgets and resources in the implementation of these pilots.
+The Strategic Partnership Board is asked to consider the identification of a pilot and the establishment of a working group to demonstrate how resource identification and sharing costs can be realised. - 8.
 Alignment and synchronisation of data sets and reporting cycles to promote a strong culture of performance accountability is required.
 There is a significant requirement to progress a Data Development Agenda that supports Performance level Accountability for performance report cards.
-There is significant need to ensure that where data should be aggregated it is accurate and robust.
+There is significant need to ensure that where data should be aggregated it is accurate and robust. - 9.
+Sharing responsibility and encouraging better relationship on a vertical and horizontal organisational basis within the CPP governance structures was highlighted through developing shared accountability amongst all partners.
+Building a greater understanding of the role of Action Lead and the role of support partners is fundamental.